daskoushik/rimes_assignment/README.md

 There are 5 systems:

-S1: running a Linux based standalone applica�on with MySQL in local network, share data to S2.
+S1: running a Linux based standalone application with MySQL in local network, share data to S2.

 S2: running a PHP/MySQL Web application in local/public network, receive data from S1.